If a nightclub injury has set you back, we'll help you move forward

 Low light levels, slippery dance floors, broken glass and excessive alcohol consumption, all present significant risk to nightclub patrons.
 However, club owners and occupiers owe a duty of care to patrons to ensure that the nightclub is safe and fit for purpose.

-If a person is injured because a nightclub's health and safety measures were inadequate, they could be entitled to make an occupiers liability claim for injury compensation.
+If you are injured because a nightclub's health and safety measures were inadequate, you could be entitled to make an occupiers liability claim for injury compensation.

-From slips, trips and falls leading to bruising, sprains and broken bones, to lacerations from shards of glass or other sharp hazards, compensation can be claimed for many of the injuries sustained in nightclubs, pubs and bars, even in cases where the injured person was intoxicated.
+From slips, trips and falls leading to bruising, sprains and broken bones, to lacerations from shards of glass or other sharp hazards, compensation can be claimed for many of the injuries sustained in nightclubs, pubs and bars, even if you were intoxicated when the accident happened.

-What are the responsibilities of a nightclub owner?
+What are the legal responsibilities of a nightclub owner?

 Under the Occupier's Liability Act 1957, nightclub owners have a legal duty to ensure that visitors to their premises are kept reasonably safe from harm.
 This means making sure that club patrons are not exposed to unnecessary or foreseeable risks.